Prodigal Son's Artists Pigments, Handmade Watercolor, PB33 Manganese Blue Genuine, Granulating, Rare, Historical Colors.

 Prodigal Son's Artists Pigments is a small business offering handmade watercolors and pigment powders.
 The owner, Gregory Kuhar from Pennsylvania USA, is currently selling through Etsy with shipping available to many countries.
 I recommend looking into this brand if you love granulation texture, mixing your own color separating mixtures or collecting rare pigments of historical significance.

 Special discount for you: I'm happy to pass along a coupon code, which the shop owner created as a welcome gift just for my audience - Yay!
-Receive 10% off any regular price items by applying the code " KIM10 " at https://www.etsy.com/shop/ProdigalSonsPigments
+Receive 10% off any regular price watercolor (available in standard half or full size pans) by applying the code " KIM10 " at https://www.etsy.com/shop/ProdigalSonsPigments

 I gave permission to this paint maker to use my swatch cards and artwork in their listings, but please note that I am not affiliated with this shop or Etsy.
 I do not have anything to do with the production of the paints and I do NOT make any profit from sharing my opinions on these products.
-I am very enthusiastic about rare pigments and granulating colors though (especially PG19 chemical variants that range between dark grassy green to a deep teal and the stunning bright aqua Manganese Blue PB33).
-These paints made me quite happy as a pigment collector.
+I am just very enthusiastic about rare pigments and granulating colors.
+I'm particularly fond of more than a few colors from this paint maker such as Smalt PB32, several varieties of PG19 that range from a dark grassy green to a deep teal, as well as the stunning vibrant cyan Manganese Blue PB33.
+All have above average pigment load, texture and color separation properties when mixed with other colors.
+These paints made me happy as a pigment collector.
 I believe other artists may feel the same, so I want to support this independent sole-proprietor by helping to spread the word about his shop!

 This shop provides artists with a current source for rare or discontinued pigments (several of which are no longer produced and only available as limited edition until his stockpile is depleted).
 The owner has invested in obtaining large amounts of pigment powders (such as the vintage PB33) to turn into watercolor via the tedious handmade method of mulling on glass with gum arabic, glycerin and clove oil, a natural preservative.
-In addition to Manganese Blue Genuine PB33 (perhaps the star of the show), he also offers historically significant paints, as well as gemstone / ore / mineral based colors such as Cinnabar PR106, Egyptian Blue (copper frit) PB31, a wide variety of Cobalts, Smalt in two particle sizes (Cobalt Glass PB32, genuine, unlike Winsor and Newton's Smalt "hue" based on Ultramarine Violet PV15), Azurite and Malachite.
+In addition to Manganese Blue Genuine PB33 (perhaps the star of the show), he also offers historically significant paints, as well as gemstone / ore / mineral based colors.
+This includes colors like Cinnabar PR106, Naples Yellow Genuine and Lead-Tin yellows, Han Blue, Egyptian Blue (copper frit) PB31, a wide variety of Cobalts, Smalt in two particle sizes (Cobalt Glass PB32, genuine, unlike Winsor and Newton's Smalt "hue" based on Ultramarine Violet PV15), Vivianite, Azurite, Dioptase, Chrysocolla, Malachite and Jarosite (a lovely pale granulating brown, slightly lighter in value than Goethite).
 I plan to do several videos regarding the history of certain colors, the famous masters that created works with them and the reasons for their eventual decline in production.

 My experience with this shop: After asking several questions about products (like where the vintage powders were sourced and if he could make a custom watercolor because I didn't want to handle the powder form) I received prompt, knowledgeable, polite and helpful responses.
 He listed 3 versions of PG19 in watercolor form at my request (slight chemical variants of one of my favorite pigments, which I had stopped using because Daniel Smith's Cobalt Green Pale version yellows so badly in the tube over time).
 This is part of what I love about dealing with a smaller business!
 I'm sure we've all asked a big business for a special request, or even just a question, to find that the employee can't help or doesn't know the answer.
 It appears great care, careful pigment sourcing and research went into each step of his paint production.